Sziszka90/PersonalDevSite.Backend/PersonalDevSite.RAGIndexer/aboutme.md

 A company should not hire Szilárd simply because he knows .NET, Angular, or Azure.

 His strongest differentiator is the combination of technical breadth, end-to-end ownership, practical engineering experience, and willingness to continuously improve.

+He is also keen to understand the business domain behind the software.
+He believes that working for a company is not only a technical exercise: software exists to support real business goals, users, decisions, and workflows.
+He takes the time to understand how the business operates, how people complete their work, where important decisions are made, and what constraints the organization faces.
+This helps him design solutions that are not only technically sound, but also useful and aligned with the way the business actually works.

 He is comfortable working across the full software lifecycle: